anjaPopovic/IT355-PZ01/README.md

 - Maven 3.8+
 - Any modern IDE (IntelliJ IDEA, Eclipse)

-**Steps**:
+**If you cloned the repository**
 1. Open IntelliJ IDEA
-2. Click "Open" (not "Import")
+3. Click "Open" (not "Import")
-3. Navigate to the cloned folder (IT355-PZ01)
+4. Navigate to the cloned folder (IT355-PZ01)
-4. Select the folder and click OK.
+5. Select the folder and click OK
-5. IntelliJ will automatically detect the pom.xml file and import it as a Maven project
+6. IntelliJ will automatically detect the pom.xml file and import it as a Maven project
+7. Run the main class

+**If you downloaded the ZIP archive**
+1. Extract the ZIP file
+2. Open IntelliJ IDEA
+3. Click "Open" and navigate to the extracted folder
+4. Select the folder and click OK
+5. IntelliJ will detect the pom.xml and import as Maven project
+6. Run the main class

 Application will be availlable at address: http://localhost:8080